Play Freedom Trail with DP

 What is a choice?
 A choice is "which finger should play the next note," which involves simply considering all five fingers.

-The problem gives you a string ring
+The problem provides you with an input string ring

-), and a string key
+), and another input string key

 The function signature is as follows: